coolcut/2020.fruechtl.me/posts/syntax-highlighting.md

   - 11ty
 ---

 During my searches through the [11ty documentation](https://www.11ty.dev/docs/), I stumbled upon the official [syntax highlighting plugin](https://www.11ty.dev/docs/plugins/syntaxhighlight/) offered by 11ty.
-The beauty of this plugin is that it does all during build-time.
-This means that there is no need for any client-side JavaScript.
+The beauty of this plugin is that it does everything during build-time.
+This means that there is no need for any client-side JavaScript. 🙌

 As an example of how this new syntax highlighting looks for now, here you can see a case with the configuration for the syntax highlighting plugin itself: